Adobe XD PDF Export: Step by Step Guide

 - Choose your target folder and save the file(s).

-How to Export a Prototype to Other Formats with an Adobe XD Alternative
+How to Export a Design to PDF with an Adobe XD Alternative

 Wondershare Mockitt has a lot of attractive features when it comes to designing, prototyping, and collaborating in a real-time environment.
 Here's a quick view of some important functions before we dive into the export process: